AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-clients.md

 ## Add clients to a community

+**Prerequisite:** You must add a client-crediential client to the tenant.
+For more information, see <xref:gpClientCredentialsClient>.

 To add a client to a community, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.